nasa-gibs/onearth/src/modules/time_service/utils/README.md

 The script takes a single keyword, which is the entire layer prefix, i.e. `epsg4326:layer:layer_name`.

+It can also be run with the following optional positional arguments after the keyword:

+`{date_to_be_added} {start_datetime} {end_datetime} {keep_existing_periods}`

+- `date_to_be_added`: The script will add this date for the layer before recalculating the layer's periods if there's a change.
+- `start_datetime`: Only dates that take place after this value will be considered while calculating periods
+- `end_datetime`: Only dates that take place before this value will be considered while calculating periods
+- `keep_existing_periods`: Don't delete existing periods at `:periods` before adding the newly calculated periods.
+Note that this can lead to overlapping periods.
+Most useful when using `start_datetime` and `end_datetime`.

+Any of these arguments can be skipped by passing in `false`.

 ### Example Command Line Usage

 `redis-cli --eval periods.lua epsg4326:layer:layer_name`